3ab3at/3ab3at/README.md

 - 👋 Hi, I’m @3ab3at named Abdul Ati
-- 👀 I’m interested in software engineering and app development.
+- 👀 I’m interested in software engineering and app HDLdevelopment.
 - 🌱 I’m currently learning QML and Flutter/ Dart.
 - 💞️ I’m looking to collaborate on as many projects and applications as I can during my undergraduate college years.
 - 📫 How to reach me ... https://www.linkedin.com/in/abdelaaty-rehab-7b8a681b5